evansibok/super-duper-articles/002-Bootstrapping a React Native Typescript App/bootstrapping-a-react-native-typescript-app.md

 npx react-native init truth --template react-native-template-typescript
 ```

-- **Move into the app project directory.**
+- **Cd into the app project directory.**

 ```
 cd truth
 ```
-The code above takes us into the newly created app folder.
+The code above enables us to navigate into the newly created app folder.

 - **Open the application in your code editor of choice.**